 When followers engage with your recruiting profile or your company’s official account, they’ll quickly become more familiar with your organization.

-Whether you’re just getting started using social media for recruitment or you’re looking for ways improve, here are nine tips to help you excel in your social media recruiting strategy.
+Here are tips to help you excel in your social media recruiting strategy:

 Personal social media accounts often contain beliefs, opinions and other information that may not be relevant to a job seeker searching for more information about what it’s like to work at your company.
 It’s best to create separate, public accounts for your recruiting efforts.
 Keep these accounts entirely focused on your organization, its people, its culture, its benefits and other information relevant to job seekers.